evhub/coconut/HELP.md

 With that out of the way, it's time to introduce the general goal of this case study.
 We want to write a program that will allow us to produce infinite vector fields that we can iterate over and apply operations to.
 And in our case, we'll say we only care about vectors with positive components.

-Our first step, therefore, is going to be creating a field of all the points with positive `x` and `y` values--that is, the first quadrant of the `x-y` plane, which looks something like this:
+Our first step, therefore, is going to be creating a field of all the points with positive `x` and `y` values—that is, the first quadrant of the `x-y` plane, which looks something like this:
 ```
 ...